energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 Tables :numref:`%s <tbl:ind_cogen_boiler>`, :numref:`%s <tbl:dhn_cogen_boiler>` and :numref:`%s <tbl:dec_cogen_boiler>`
 previously gave the characteristics of the heating and cogeneration technologies modelled in EnergyScope.
-By using the data from PFU_DATABASE, we can determine that the following capacities were installed in 2019:
+By using the data from :cite:`Brockway_2024`, we can determine that the following capacities were installed in 2019:

 .. container::